 2. WHAT ARE THE LAYERS OF THE SKIN?

 Although it may seem that the skin is a uniform organ, it is not like that.
 We all have heard or read about the epidermis, but there is much more.
-The skin is made up of three basic layers (from greater to lesser depth): hypodermis (or subcutaneous tissue), dermis and epidermis.
+The skin is made up of three basic layers (from lesser to greater depth): epidermis, dermis and hypodermis (or subcutaneous tissue).
 In this post I do not want to give you an exhaustive analysis on each layer, the cell types that make it up, etc. (I think this is not the right place for that), but I think it’s good to have some basic knowledge on the subject to better understand how the treatments we use daily work.
 Also, you never know, maybe someday they ask you about this playing Trivial Pursuit and you want to leave everyone speechless.

 It is the largest layer of our skin, it is the middle layer.
 It contains the blood vessels and capillaries that irrigate the cells of all our skin, the nerve endings that allow the skin to relate to the world around us (as we saw in the previous section) and the collagen and elastin fibers responsible to keep the skin smooth, firm and elastic.